 A permanent position has arisen for a band 5 Respiratory Physiologist within a busy Lung Function and Sleep Apnoea Department at University Hospital Llandough.

-We are a team of 21 staff - including Clinical Scientists, Physiologists and Administrative support, and have 3 Trainee Clinical Scientists on site.
-We also host a variety of students from Swansea University undertaking in the BSc.
+We are a team of 21 staff – including Clinical Scientists, Physiologists and Administrative support – and have 3 Trainee Clinical Scientists on site.
+We also host a variety of students from Swansea University undertaking the BSc.
 Healthcare Science programme.

 We are a department that thrives on consistency, service improvement led by all members of the team and keen supporters of continuous professional development.

-They should be confident at working independently, be able to supervise students and enjoy working within a team.
+* Ability to work independently, supervise students and enjoy working within a team.

-The ability to speak Welsh is desirable for this post; Welsh and/or English speakers are equally welcome to apply.
+* Welsh language skills are desirable; Welsh and/or English speakers are equally welcome to apply.

-Cardiff and Vale University Health Board is one of the largest Integrated Health Boards in the UK, employing over 17,000 staff, providing over 100 specialist services.
-Working across 6 hospital sites, we have a diverse range of career opportunities to offer.
-Serving over 500,000 people living in Cardiff and the Vale, we are focussed on the health and care needs of our local population whilst working with our partners to develop regional services.
+Cardiff and Vale University Health Board is one of the largest Integrated Health Boards in the UK, employing over 17,000 staff and providing over 100 specialist services.
+Working across six hospital sites, we offer diverse career opportunities.
+We serve over 500,000 people in Cardiff and the Vale and are focused on the health and care needs of our local population, working with partners to develop regional services.
 Together we are committed to improving health outcomes for everyone, delivering excellent care and support.

 Our mission is “Living Well, Caring Well, Working Together”, and our vision is that every person’s chance of leading a healthy life should be equal.
 Our 10‑year transformation and improvement strategy, Shaping Our Future Wellbeing, is our chance to work collaboratively with the public and our workforce to make our health board more sustainable for the future.